 Overall, the No. 3 seed is 107-21 in the first round and hold a 10.6 point per game margin over the 14 seed.
 Only six No. 3 seeds in the past 10 years have failed to advanced to the second round, with a pair occurring for the first time since 1986 in 2015's tournament.
 West Virginia’s stunning upset at the hands of Stephen F. Austin last year also marked the fourth consecutive tournament where at least one No. 3 suffered an upset.

 |No. 4||No. 12|

 |No. 7||No. 15|

 |No. 8||No. 16|

 Michigan needed extra time to defeat fellow No. 3 seed Seton Hall in the 1989 championship game.
 The Wolverines came away with a 80-79 victory thanks to clutch free throws made by Rumael Robinson in the final seconds.
-Syracuse defeated Kansas in the 2003 national championship behind the stellar 20-point, 10-rebound performance by Carmelo Anthony.
+Syracuse defeated Kansas in the 2003 national championship behind the stellar 20-point, 10-rebound performance by some guy named Carmelo Anthony.